PhilipDaniels/gapix/NOTES.md

 ## Plan
-- Spliut between 'entity' and 'model'?
-Where entity is for db, and model is for the API, and create From<> conversions for them?
-We would want a FileRequest and a FileResponse model, for example.
 - Do something with htmx and an API call
 - Get tracing and logging working into RAM
 - Shutdown axum when the window is closed: https://github.com/tokio-rs/axum/discussions/1500
 - Favicon